bitrise-io/devcenter/_articles/reviews/android-tips-tricks.md

 You can manually install the missing Android SDKs as well if you...

+Before you start:

+* Make sure you have the Android `sdkmanager` installed to your local computer.

 1. Add a `Do anything with Script step` to your workflow.
 2. Use the Android `sdkmanager` [tool](https://developer.android.com/studio/command-line/sdkmanager) to install the additional packages you need.